Utilization of Transgenic Models in Evaluation of Osteogenic Differentiation of Embryonic Stem Cells

 Our results indicate that detection of alkaline phosphatase activity and mineralization of ESCs cultured under osteogenic conditions is not sufficient to demonstrate osteogenic maturation.
 Our study indicates the utility of the promoter-visual transgene approach to assess the commitment and differentiation of ESCs into the osteoblast lineage.

 Repic, Dario; Torreggiani, Elena; Franceschetti, Tiziana; Matthews, Brya G.; Lichtler, Alexander C.; and Kalajzic, Ivo, "Utilization of Transgenic Models in Evaluation of Osteogenic Differentiation of Embryonic Stem Cells" (2013).
-Articles - Research.
+UCHC Articles - Research.
 217.